A "Dues Paying Member" is the Organization or Person listed in an association's bylaws as eligible for membership and that pays dues.

 Non-Dues Paying Member

-Non-Dues Paying Members are just that.
-They are members (companies or individuals) that do not have a member type and therefore pay no dues.
-Additionally, Non-Dues Paying Members have no need for a Membership Since date or Membership Expires date.
+Non-Dues Paying Members are companies or individuals that do not have a designated member type and therefore pay no dues.
+Additionally, Non-Dues Paying Members have no need for a Member Since date or Membership Expires date.

 Inheriting Member Benefits

 Non-Dues Paying Members can inherit Member Benefits.
-The way these benefits flow is setup during the onboarding process, and the setup can be adjusted for each member type.
+The way these benefits flow is set up during the onboarding process and the setup can be adjusted for each member type.
+Rather than have a Designated Member Type, they would have an Effective Member Type.